 - - clearly list useful information: classification, magnitude, size, position angle, etc.

-- - include a DSS image for every object, uniformly scaled, uncompressed and with a known orientation: a "standard candle" for visual
+- - include a DSS image for every object, uniformly scaled, uncompressed and with a known scale and orientation: a "standard candle" for visual astronomy

 - - be available in editions with mirrored or unmirrored images to best match the view in your eyepiece